 Dementia Australia will only use personal and sensitive information for purposes which are directly related to the reason/s provided to an individual and where an individual would reasonably expect Dementia Australia to use the information.

 We use and disclose personal information we collect:

-- identify and provide services required including those offered by third parties;
+- (a) identify and provide services required including those offered by third parties;

 We will not share any of your personal information with third parties without your consent which may be obtained verbally or in writing except:

 - If we are required by law or we believe in good faith that such action is necessary in order to comply with law, cooperate with law enforcement or other government agencies, or comply with a legal process served on the company (including other service providers or insurers) or court order;

 - To our contractors, service providers and volunteers to the extent necessary for them to perform their duties to us;

 - If you are a client, to your family members or your health or other service providers; for the purpose of providing our services to you and only with your consent (unless one of the other purposes of disclosure listed above applies);

 - If the disclosure of the information will prevent or lessen a serious and imminent threat to somebody's life or health; or

 - Where we are required or authorised to do so by law.